tyweis25/redicafe/README.md

 - Free-tier Redis Cloud allows one database, so the coffee-shop and FAQ workloads share it, separated by key prefix rather than by separate databases (see the lab writeups for the production tradeoff this implies).
-- TLS is off because the free plan doesn't support it — noted explicitly rather than silently worked around.
+- TLS is off because the free plan doesn't support it